Extensibility

 Anatomy of a hook

-Every hook has the same shape: it receives a typed context and either mutates it in place and returns nothing, or returns a new context.
-The runtime forwards whichever the chain settles on to the next plugin and then to the Assistant.
+Every hook has the same shape: it receives a typed context and either mutates it in place and returns nothing, or returns a partialcontext.
+A returned partial is merged onto the threaded context — only the keys it includes are overwritten, every other field is preserved — so a hook can edit just the subset of fields it cares about without re-specifying the rest.
+The runtime threads the merged context to the next plugin and then to the Assistant.

 One hook per file, default-exported.
 The filename becomes the hook key, so a pre-model-call hook is hooks/pre-model-call.ts: